Field Mappings and Naming

 Section titled “Field Mappings”How mappings work

-Section titled “How mappings work”Each form field can be linked to a contract property.
-When the form is submitted and a contract is generated, the field’s value is written to that contract property automatically.
+Section titled “How mappings work”Each form field can be linked to a contract property of a compatible type.
+When the form is submitted and a contract is generated, the field’s value is written to that property automatically.
+From there the value can flow into the document text, be used in naming, and be amended later by the contract owner:

 Setting up a mapping

 Section titled “Setting up a mapping”In the field editor, each field has a Contract property selector.
-Click it to see a list of available contract properties.
+Click it to see the list of compatible contract properties.
 Select the property this field should map to.

 The mapping is per-field, not per-action.
 If your form has multiple actions that generate different contract types, the same field mapping applies to all generated contracts.